Frequently asked question

 No, Waldorf schools are not special needs schools, but regular general education schools with a special educational approach.
 They are open to all children - regardless of ability level or special needs.
 Some Waldorf schools have inclusive classes or special support programmes to help children with special needs.

-> Do you have to dance your name at a Waldorf school?
+> Do you have to know how to dance your name as a Waldorf pupil?

 No, that's a cliché.
-In eurythmy - a form of movement - language and music are visualised through movement.
-However, it is not a prerequisite for school education.
+In eurythmy - a movement based artform, unique to Waldorf schools - language and music are visualised through movement.

 > 21 questions for Waldorf schools - Source: Association of Waldorf Schools